ceteri/exelixi/README.md

 ## Background

+### Overview

+A [GA][genetic algorithm] is a search heuristic that mimics the process of natural selection in biological evolution.
+This approach is used to generate candidate solutions for optimization and search problems, especially in cases where the parameter space is large and complex.
+Note that [genetic algorithms] belong to a larger class of [evolutionary algorithms], and have an important sub-class of [genetic programming] used to synthesize computer programs that perform a user-defined task.

+Effectively, a [GA] can be applied for partial automation of "think out of the box" ideation in preliminary design.
+While the "near-optimal" candidate solutions obtained from a [GA] may not be used directly, they tend inform domain experts how to derive novel design from _first principles_, thereby accelerating iterations substantially.
+In terms of relationship to [machine learning], this approach approximates a [stochastic gradient descent] where the parameter space is quite large and a differentiable objective function may not be immediately apparent.

+In a [GA], a _Population_ of candidate solutions (called _Individuals_) to an optimization problem gets evolved toward improved solutions.
+Each candidate solution has a _feature set_ -- i.e., its "chromosomes", if you will -- which can be altered and recominbed.
+The _fitness_ for each Individual gets evaluated (or approximated) using a _fitness function_ applied to its feature set.
+Evolution starts with randomly generated Individuals, then iterates through successive _generations_.
+During each generation, a stochastic process called _selection_ preserves the better "fit" Individuals as _parents_ for the next generation.
+Some are randomly altered, based on a _mutation_ operation.
+Pairs of parents selected at random (with replacement) from the Population are used to "breed" new Individuals, based on a _crossover_ operation.
+The algorithm terminates when some user-defined condition is reached: a maximum number of generations, a satisfactory fitness level for some Individual, a threshold aggregate error for the Population overall, etc.

-### Component Definitions
+### Components

 _Individual_:
-state is represented by a feature set and a fitness value obtained by applying a fitness function to that feature set
+an candidate solution, represented by a feature set plus a fitness value obtained by applying a fitness function to that feature set

 _Population_:
-a collection of Individuals, which breed other Individuals
+a collection of Individuals, which in turn breed other Individuals

 _Fossil Record_:
-an archive of Individuals which did not survive, persisted to durable storage and used to limit ergodic behaviors in search -- and for analysis after an algorithm terminates
+an archive of Individuals that did not survive, persisted to durable storage and used to limit ergodic behaviors in search -- and also used for analysis after an algorithm terminates

+_Framework_:
+a long-running process that maintains state for the system parameters and models parameters, obtains resources for the executors, coordinates executors through successive generations, and reports results; also handles all of the user interaction

+_Executor_:
+a service running on a slave node in the cluster

+foo bar

 ## Implementation